Cardiothoracic Anesthesia | Critical Care | Neurosurgical Anesthesia | Obstetric Anesthesia

 A separate medical group based at the Jefferson Pain Center manages those patients suffering from chronic pain.
 The chronic pain team manages patients suffering from a wide spectrum of diseases including chronic low back pain, cancer pain and neuropathic pain.
 Jefferson is a major referral center for patients with reflex sympathetic dystrophy and other neuropathic conditions.
 Therapies include the use of medication, nerve blocks, psychotherapy and/or physical therapy.
 Appropriate referrals are made to other medical personnel in the surrounding area for therapies such as biofeedback, hypnosis, relaxation training and acupuncture.
 Weekly interdisciplinary meetings take place where specific patients are discussed.
 These meetings form the basis for cooperative efforts from the Departments of Neurology, Neurosurgery, Vascular Surgery, Psychiatry and Pharmacy.
 Residents in the CA-2 year spend at least one month on the service.
 The option exists for advanced training in the CA-3 year.

 Exposure to pediatric anesthesia occurs throughout the residency.
-A Jefferson, the faculty includes several fellowship-trained pediatric anesthesiologists who provide the expertise to care for infants with severe medical problems.
-In addition, each resident spends two months during their CA-2 year at the duPont Hospital for Children for an intensive pediatric anesthesia experience.
-DuPont Hospital is a 128 bed multidisciplinary pediatric facility and is affiliated with the Jefferson Health System.
+At Jefferson, the faculty includes several fellowship-trained pediatric anesthesiologists who provide the expertise to care for infants with severe medical problems.
+In addition, each resident spends two months during their CA-2 year and one month during the CA-3 year at the Nemours/ Alfred I. duPont Hospital for Children for an intensive pediatric anesthesia experience.
+Nemours Hospital is a 128 bed multidisciplinary pediatric facility and is affiliated with the Jefferson Health System.
 During the rotation residents have the opportunity to participate in a wide array of pediatric surgical procedures, ranging from neonatal emergencies to routine outpatient procedures.
-Many surgical specialties are present and active at duPont, including otorhinolaryngology, urology, general surgery, orthopedic surgery, ophthalmology and neurosurgery.
+Many surgical specialties are present and active at Nemours, including otorhinolaryngology, urology, general surgery, orthopedic surgery, ophthalmology and neurosurgery.
 The fellowship-trained faculty at duPont has clinical expertise in caring for high-risk neonates, infants, and children.
-Residents may also return to duPont for an elective rotation of 3-6 months during their CA-3 year to further develop their skills and knowledge of pediatric anesthesia.
+Residents may also return to Nemours for an elective rotation of 3-6 months during their CA-3 year to further develop their skills and knowledge of pediatric anesthesia.
+Follow this link for more information: Nemours/Alfred I. duPont Hospital for Children

 Preadmission Testing Center